 Insights

-Coherent Breathing at Work: The 6-Breaths-Per-Minute Method That Resets Your Nervous System Between Meetings
+Coherent Breathing at Work: The 6-Breaths-Per-Minute Reset Between Meetings

-Master coherent breathing—the 5-second inhale, 5-second exhale protocol that syncs with your heart's natural rhythm.
-A 5-minute desk technique backed by HRV science that restores focus and lowers cortisol between meetings.
+Master coherent breathing: the 5-second inhale, 5-second exhale protocol that works with heart-rate variability.
+A 5-minute desk technique to support focus and settling between meetings.

 Quick start (2 minutes)